Bedford

 EDMONTON is a widely used alternate name for this tune

-Audition: The Hymnal 1982 with organ - original harm. (a cappella) - descant with harmonization Free score.
+Audition: The Hymnal 1982 with organ - our own harm. (a cappella) - descant with harmonization Free score.

 1. The Hymnal 1982